 Objective: To use a model to study the effect of wind erosion on loose sediments.

 Wind picks up loose sediment, like sand and dust, and moves it around.
 What factors might affect how and where sediment is deposited?

 Wind-sorting: Place a large lasagna or roasting pan on a table or floor.
 Mark three crosswise lines, dividing the pan into four sections.
-Make a mixture of dried beans and grains (about one cup total) including different sizes (e.g. bran, rice, lentils, corn, fava beans).
+Make a mixture of different sized pebbles ranging from ¼” to 1” in diameter (about one cup total).
 Pour this mixture out in a row, about two inches from one end of the pan.
 Now have the children take turns using the balloon pump to blow on the pile from this end of the pan so it spreads out lengthwise.
 After a few pumps, analyze which materials ended up in each section.
 Was there a difference between how far the smallest, lightest kinds traveled and how far the heavier kinds traveled?
 Where might sorting like this occur in nature?
 (Beaches, deserts.)

 Materials: aluminum baking trays with plastic snap-on lids, balloon pump, dry sand (or coarse cornmeal), small items to hide such as coins, glass beads, shells, figurines, different sizes of seeds, a few small rocks; optional: turkey baster, condiment squirt bottle.
-For Wind-sorting: large lasagna or roasting pan, marker, about half a cup of each of different sized grains and dried beans such as bran, rice, lentils, corn, fava beans.
+For Wind-sorting: large lasagna or roasting pan, marker, about half a cup of each of sand and different sized pebbles ranging from ¼” to 1” in diameter or alternatively grains.

 UPPER GRADES CHALLENGE: Angle of Repose (Grades 5-6)